About Us

 Our History

-Since 1949 the Oregon Association of Student Councils has helped thousands of student leaders.
-Chances are, they helped you step out of your comfort zone or taught you a leadership skill you continue to use today.
-Founded with the purpose of leadership development, OASC helps students to improve their lives while learning to lead others through service, involvement, and action.
+Since 1949, the Oregon Association of Student Councils has supported thousands of student leaders.
+Founded with the purpose of developing leadership, OASC helps students improve their own lives while learning to lead others through service, involvement, and action.

 Governance